RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

     kubectl edit rec <your-rec.yaml>
     ```

-1. Replace the `image:` declaration under `redisEnterpriseImageSpec` with the new version tag.
+1. Replace the `versionTag:` declaration under `redisEnterpriseImageSpec` with the new version tag.

     ```YAML
     spec: